ibexa/documentation-developer/docs/commerce/cart/cart.md

 ---
-description: The Cart component covers adding items to the shopping cart, as well as previewing and modifying the cart information.
+description: The cart component covers adding items to the shopping cart, as well as previewing and modifying the cart information.
 edition: commerce
 ---

 # Cart

-The Cart component is a foundation of the Commerce offering delivered as part of [[= product_name =]].
+The cart component is a foundation of the Commerce offering delivered as part of [[= product_name =]].
 It covers actions related to the creation and handling of a list of products that the buyer intends to purchase.

-The Cart component exposes the following:
+The component exposes the following:

 - [PHP API](cart_api.md) that allows for managing carts and cart entries, or checking cart validity
 - [REST API](../../api/rest_api/rest_api_reference/rest_api_reference.html#managing-ecommerce-carts) that helps get cart and products information over HTTP
 - [Twig functions](cart_twig_functions.md) that enable checking whether product can be added to cart and formatting the price

-There is no specific configuration related to the Cart component.
+There is no specific configuration related to the cart component.
-All configuration is done at the Checkout and Storefront level.
+All configuration is done at the checkout and storefront level.

 ## Cart data handling